-One quality every manager should have is knowing how to talk to people that are experiencing stress.
+One quality every manager should have is knowing how to talk, communicate and aid people that are experiencing stress.

 Sometimes, a worker who’s starting to feel overwhelmed by the various sources of stress in their job might just need someone to talk to.
 If this is the case, the most useful thing you or another member of the HR department can do is to provide a listening ear.

 Don't feel that you have to recommend a practical solution or give them advice that’ll instantly solve the problem.
 Just listen, without passing judgment, and provide the time and freedom for the employee to say what's on their mind.
 The simple act of talking can have a cathartic, pressure-relieving effect that’ll make people feel more positive and able to manage their stress.

 Encouraging someone who's stressed to calm down might seem like sensible advice, but for an employee that's seriously struggling with stressors in their job, it's unlikely to provide much help.

 In fact, telling someone they need to calm down can have adverse effects, partly because it suggests their problem can be easily managed and they're just failing to do so.
 It also overlooks the fact that feeling constantly nervous and being unable to relax could be a symptom of an anxiety disorder.

 Do say: Breathe